Skip to content

 According to Indeed, 37% of remote workers are worried about getting less interaction with, access to, and acknowledgement from higher management.

-In light of this information, leaders should keep remote team engagement in mind when creating employee recognition strategies.
+In light of this information, leaders should keep remote team engagement in mind when creating employee recognition programs.

 It's worth noting that not all types of recognition are created equal.
 Up to 55% of employee engagement is driven by non-financial recognition, revealed McKinsey data.